flbdx/maskuni/README.md

 When unicode support is enabled, Maskgen is significantly slower as it will iterate over 32-bits unicode codepoints instead of 8-bits characters and therefore read or write 4 times as much memory for the same word width.
 And of course Maskgen must encode its output in UTF-8.

-Note that there as some subtleties for the specific case of unicode emojis as a character may be followed by a variant character to change its rendering.
-For example ❤ (U+2764) followed by U+FEOF becomes the very commonly used red heart emoji ❤️.
+Note that there are many subtleties when it comes to unicode characters.
+Some characters are formed by combining several characters.
+Emoji characters are complex and masks are not the best approach for emoji generation (see [Unicode TR#51](https://unicode.org/reports/tr51/)).
+In the previous example, the heart ❤︎ (U+2764) is actually not the very common red heart emoji ❤️ which is formed by combining U+2764 with the variant selector U+FE0F.
+As another example, "👨‍👩‍👦‍👦" should be represented as a single character (if supported by the browser and if it survived the markdown rendering) but is actually a sequence of 7 characters.

 ### Partitioning the generation